Churchill Greens

 Plays from 1,040 – 1,764 yards

-If you want a little variety right away, here’s a suggestion: play the first three holes from the black tees, then move up to gold for the rest.
+If you want a little variety right away, here’s a suggestion: play the first three holes from the black tees, then move back to gold for the rest.
 You’ll use different clubs, stay more engaged, and arrive at the fourth hole in a better mood.

 And that’s where things change.
 From the fourth through the ninth, this is as good a stretch of golf as I’ve played anywhere.